tigattack/VeeamNotify/README.md

 ## Credits

-[MelonSmasher](https://github.com/MelonSmasher)//[TheSageColleges](https://github.com/TheSageColleges) for [the project](https://github.com/TheSageColleges/VeeamSlackNotifications) which inspired this one.
+[MelonSmasher](https://github.com/MelonSmasher)//[TheSageColleges](https://github.com/TheSageColleges) for [the project](https://github.com/TheSageColleges/VeeamSlackNotifications) which inspired me to make this.
 [dantho281](https://github.com/dantho281) for various things - Assistance with silly little issues, the odd bugfix here and there, and the inspiration for and first works on the `Updater.ps1` script.
 [Lee_Dailey](https://reddit.com/u/Lee_Dailey) for general pointers and the [first revision](https://pastebin.com/srN5CKty) of the `ConvertTo-ByteUnit` function.
 [philenst](https://github.com/philenst) for committing or assisting with a number of core components of the project.